The scary thing happening to our household savings

 "Interest earned on savings is the compensation for giving up current consumption, and today's savings accounts are paying low returns," he says.
 "So while present bias is always a phenomenon, it can be accentuated in a low-rate environment."

-Claudia Hammond, UK-based psychologist, agrees that “our minds are always going to prioritise the present over the future”.
+Claudia Hammond, UK-based psychologist and author of Mind Over Money, agrees that "our minds are always going to prioritise the present over the future".

 But she believes there is another aspect to the savings dilemma.